 It's natural to feel worried or anxious while you recover from a stem cell transplant.
 Your family and friends can be a great source of support.
 It always helps to share your worries and fears with other people.

-Another option is the newly FDA approved CAR-T therapy.
+Another option is a gene therapy called CAR-T therapy.
 CAR-T stands for chimeric antigen receptor T cells.
 In this procedure, your own T-cell are genetically engineered in a lab so that they will seek out and fight the cancer cells in your body.
 CAR-T can be used in adults with DLCBL, primary mediastinal large B cell lymphoma, high grade B cell lymphoma, and DLBCL arising from follicular lymphoma.